Andy Serkis says 'The Batman' will be 'more intense' than previous films

 Earlier this week, Serkis read the entirety of the Lord Of The Rings book The Hobbit in a charity livestream.

-The livestream began at 10am BST on May 7 on his GoFundMe page, with 50 percent of donations going to NHS Charities Together and the other half to the charity Best Beginnings, for which he’s an ambassador.
+The livestream began on May 7 on his GoFundMe page, with 50 per cent of donations going to NHS Charities Together and the other half to the charity Best Beginnings, for which he’s an ambassador.